DavidVillalobos/octopus-todo/README.md

 The application allows you to create tasks, even if they depend on
 others, it also allows you to schedule and move them according to
 the status.
+* Home: It allows to visualize those tasks that are close to due
+* Tasks: Allows you to create tasks, viewing all existing tasks
+with their due date, status and description.
+* Dashboard: Allows you to move the tasks between columns that
+represent the status of the tasks.
+* Calendar: View the due dates of tasks

 ### Author